“The pessimist complains about the wind. The optimist expects it to change. The leader adjusts the sails.” – John Maxwell

 Another book in the plethora?

 And neglecting synergy is what we tend to do in the West.
+We fail, in the words of Bruce Lee himself, “to take what is useful, and discard what is not”.
 We break things down to their constituent parts, paying little regard at all to the complexity of the whole, or interaction between those constituent parts.
 If we can’t measure/quantify it, it doesn’t exist.
 More importantly, it can’t be charged for.
 It’s simply “woo”.
 And I think this is unfortunate, because so much is lost in that manner of analysis.
-This is why a multi-vitamin can never replace the total package vitamin content of quality whole food, much as marketing and paid-for science would have us believe otherwise.
 You just can’t chase your BCAAs with a Big Mac and be ok.

 And, too, much of this quality information is written for a sport-specific audience.
 Power lifters, say, or bodybuilders.
 MMA fighters.
 But what of the average guy or gal who just wants to be healthy and reasonably fit?
 Most folks just aren’t equipped to be able take these sport-specific directives, and bend them to suit the needs of the generalist.

 There is, of course, a huge difference between being able to recite passages from The Education of a Bodybuilder, and actually applying some of that knowledge given a limited schedule and training options.
 Let me tell you, I’ve trained in some of the most well-equipped S & C complexes anywhere, and where I had all the time in the world to train as I pleased.
 But I’ve also trained (during military deployments) in the most arduous of circumstances, and when all I had available to me where blast straps and bodyweight options.
 Training principles can always be adapted, if you’re willing (and give yourself the liberty) to actually think/create instead of purely regurgitating information.
 This is as true in physical culture as it is in science, music, or spirituality.
-A firm grasp of the constituent parts is necessary, yes — but even more important is the ability to synthesise, to put these ideas into practice under a given circumstance.
+A firm grasp of the constituent parts is necessary, yes — but even more important is the ability to synthesize, to put these ideas into practice under a given circumstance.
 This is the key to a lifelong pursuit of Physical Culture.
 Because if one thing can be counted on, it’s that your circumstance is going to change throughout life.
 Repeatedly.
 And if you can’t figure out how to navigate these changes effectively, you’ll fall out of the Physical Culture lifestyle.
 And none of us wants to see that happen.
+Navigating that pitfall is what the Five Ts system is all about.

 Of Synthesis, and Bruce Lee